Accounting Schools in Arkansas

 University of Arkansas

-At the Walton College of Business at the University of Arkansas, students can earn a Master of Accountancy (MAcc) or a Master of Professional Accounting (MPA).
-Both 30-semester hour program helps students fulfill the education requirement for the CPA examination, and students review and practice for the exam throughout their graduate studies.
-The curriculum includes a broad advanced accounting education including critical thinking, creative problem-solving, and professional communication.
-Graduate students can choose from concentrations in Tax, Audit, or Industry.
-Students with an undergraduate accounting background may complete this program in as little as one year, and many undergraduate accounting students at UA choose this five-year path.
+At the Walton College of Business at the University of Arkansas (U of A), students can earn a Master of Accountancy (MAcc) or a Master of Professional Accounting (MPA).
+Both 30-semester hour programs help students fulfill the education requirement for the CPA examination, and students review and practice for the exam throughout their graduate studies.
+The MAcc and MPA curricula include a broad advanced accounting education including critical thinking, creative problem-solving, and professional communication skills.
+MPA students can choose from concentrations in Taxation; Assurance and Analytics; or Corporate Accounting.
+Students with an undergraduate accounting background may complete either program in as little as one year, and many undergraduate accounting students at U of A choose this five-year path.
 Applicants for the MAcc program must have an undergraduate background that includes coursework in statistics, mathematics, information systems, accounting, and business that was completed within five years of beginning the program.
 MPA applicants are expected to have completed undergraduate coursework in accounting and business within five years prior to entry.

 University of Arkansas Little Rock

-Through the University of Arkansas Little Rock’s College of Business, students can earn a Bachelor of Business Administration (BBA) in Accounting entirely online.
-The online program uses the same curriculum as the on-campus option, and students take general education requirements, a business core, and then accounting classes.
-Required accounting courses include Intermediate Financial Accounting, Intermediate Cost and Managerial Accounting, Federal Taxation, and Auditing Theory and Practice.
+Through the University of Arkansas Little Rock’s (UA Little Rock) College of Business, students can earn a Bachelor of Business Administration (BBA) in Accounting entirely online.
+The online program uses the same curriculum as the on-campus option, with students taking general education requirements, a business core, and then accounting classes.
+Required accounting courses include Intermediate Financial Accounting; Intermediate Cost and Managerial Accounting; Federal Taxation; and Auditing Theory and Practice.
 Students learn technical accounting knowledge as well as professional skills and analytical thinking.
-UALR offers online courses, day classes, and evening classes, and students can become involved in university clubs or seek internships in the region.
+UA Little Rock offers online courses, day classes, and evening classes.
+Students can join university clubs or seek internships in the region.
 Graduates can go on to work in public accounting, finance, business, and government.

 University of Central Arkansas

 The University of Central Arkansas (UCA) offers a Bachelor of Business Administration (BBA) in Accounting that can be completed mostly online.
 This 120-credit program consists of a UCA core, 36 credits of business coursework, and 36 credits of accounting classes such as Cost and Advanced Accounting; Accounting Information Systems; and Auditing.
 All required accounting courses are offered online at least once a year in addition to being available in on-campus and hybrid formats.
 Some business and UCA core classes may need to be completed in person.
 UCA also offers a Master of Accountancy (MAcc) degree that can be completed partially online.
-Five of the required classes are taught in a hybrid format, meeting one night a week, which means that most students attend class two nights a week.
+Five of the required classes are taught in a hybrid format, meeting one night a week in person and one night a week online.
 The rest of the coursework and assignments can be completed online, and some electives are available fully online.
 The curriculum teaches students conceptual and technical accounting knowledge used in the field.
 The coursework also emphasizes communication and leadership skills necessary to adapt to a changing business world.
 Students may choose to add the Graduate Certificate in Data Analytics by choosing certain electives as part of their MAcc curriculum.
 Many graduates choose to sit for the CPA examination before pursuing careers in accounting, business, and leadership.
 Those without an undergraduate accounting background may need to complete prerequisite courses before beginning the program.

 Arkansas CPA Requirements

-The Arkansas State Board of Public Accountancy requires that applicants have at least a bachelor’s degree and 150 semester hours of academic credit in total.
-30 of these semester hours must be in business courses, and 30 semester hours must be in accounting courses.
-Candidates can then sit for the Uniform CPA examination, and, provided they pass the examination, can search for work opportunities in the industry.
+The Arkansas State Board of Public Accountancy (the Board) requires CPA exam applicants to have at least a bachelor’s degree including 30 hours of business coursework and 30 hours of accounting coursework.
+To be eligible for licensure, applicants must have completed at least 150 hours of education within three years of the exam pass date.
 Applicants must complete one year, or 2,000 hours, of work experience in the accounting field that is verified by a supervising CPA.
-Candidates can then obtain their CPA license in Arkansas, although they must regularly complete Continued Professional Education (CPE) hours to maintain their professional designation.
+Candidates can then obtain their CPA license in Arkansas, although they must regularly complete continued professional education (CPE) hours to maintain their professional designation.

 Many accounting graduates are able to find work in the accounting industry in Arkansas.
-Some individuals choose to work for themselves by opening up their own accounting, income tax, or consulting business.
+Some individuals choose to work for themselves by opening up their own accounting, income tax, or consulting businesses.
 Major accounting firms are also a main source of employment.
-Local Arkansas firms include Jones & Co., Erwin & Company, and Bell, Foster, Bowman, Fleming, P.A.
-Top employers in the state include Tyson Foods, Acxiom Corporation, and J.B.
-Hunt Transport Services, and these large companies have numerous positions in accounting and finance.
+Local Arkansas firms include Jones & Co.; Erwin & Company; and Bell Foster Johnson & Watkins.
+Top employers of accounting and finance positions in the state include Bank OZK, Acxiom Corporation, and Arkansas Blue Cross and Blue Shield.
 Accounting graduates may also find opportunities within state or local government accounting positions.